Seednode/roulette/README.md

 If any other (or no) value is provided, the selected file will be random.

-Note: These patterns require sequentially-numbered files matching the following pattern: `filename###.extension`.
+Note: These options require sequentially-numbered files matching the following pattern: `filename[0-9]*.extension`.

 ## Themes
 The `--code` handler provides syntax highlighting via [alecthomas/chroma](https://github.com/alecthomas/chroma).